usnistgov/vulntology/website/content/specification/objects/impact-method.md

 {{%usa-tag%}}Name{{%/usa-tag%}} `hasGainedPrivilege`
 {{%usa-tag%}}Cardinality{{%/usa-tag%}} zero or one
-{{%usa-tag%}}Description{{%/usa-tag%}} Abstraction to assist in capturing relative privilege levels.
+{{%usa-tag%}}Description{{%/usa-tag%}} An abstraction to assist in capturing relative privilege levels.
 The abstraction is only for the sake of discussing the vulnerability and is not intended to communicate the actual granular privileges that exist in most information system environments.

 Each `hasGainedPrivilege` relates to one privilege level.
 Multiple *impact methods* need to be defined to describe multiple privileges gained.